And in the Darkness, Hearts Aglow

-And in the Darkness, Hearts Aglow is the fifth studio album by American musician Weyes Blood.
-It was released on November 18, 2022, by Sub Pop.
-The album is the second in a trilogy of recordings that began with the singer's previous album Titanic Rising (2019), describing the sequel as a personal response "to being in the thick of it."
+And in the Darkness, Hearts Aglow is the fifth studio album by American singer, songwriter, and musician Weyes Blood, released on November 18, 2022 by Sub Pop.
+The album is the second in a trilogy of recordings that began with Mering's previous studio album Titanic Rising (2019), describing the sequel as a personal response "to being in the thick of it."
+A record with a chamber pop, indie pop, and folk rock sound, it was entirely produced by the singer and Jonathan Rado, with additional production by Ben Babbitt and Rodaidh McDonald.

-And in the Darkness, Hearts Aglow received critical acclaim and was supported by three singles: "It's Not Just Me, It's Everybody", "Grapevine", and "God Turn Me Into a Flower".
-To promote the album, Weyes Blood will embark on the concert tour In Holy Flux Tour in 2023.
+And in the Darkness, Hearts Aglow received critical acclaim and earned the singer her first appearance on the U.S. Billboard 200.
+It reached the top 40 in New Zealand, Scotland, and the United Kingdom.
+The album was supported by four singles: "It's Not Just Me, It's Everybody", "Grapevine", "God Turn Me into a Flower", and "Children of the Empire".
+To promote the album, Weyes Blood embarked on the In Holy Flux Tour in 2023.

 Background and release

 On September 12, 2022, Natalie Mering officially announced her fifth studio album And in the Darkness, Hearts Aglow set for release on November 18, 2022, and released its lead single "It's Not Just Me, It's Everybody" the same day.
-In promotion of the album, she will embark on the In Holy Flux Tour across North America and Europe in 2023.
+In promotion of the album, she embarked on the In Holy Flux Tour across North America and Europe in 2023.
 The second single, "Grapevine", followed on October 11, 2022.
 The song, which takes its title from a stretch of California highway known as "the Grapevine", is inspired by Mering's breakup with a "narcissistic" musician during the COVID-19 pandemic.
-The third single, "God Turn Me Into a Flower", was released on November 16, 2022.
+The third single, "God Turn Me into a Flower", was released on November 16, 2022.

-The album is the second entry into a trilogy of albums following 2019's Titanic Rising.
-According to Mering, Titanic Rising is an "observation, sounding the alarms that shit is going to go down" while And in the Darkness, Hearts Aglow is "my personal response to being in the thick of it".
+The album is the second entry into a trilogy of studio albums following 2019's Titanic Rising.
+According to Mering, Titanic Rising is an "observation, sounding the alarms that shit is going to go down," while And in the Darkness, Hearts Aglow is "my personal response to being in the thick of it".
 Mering's original concept for the artwork was to give the light inside her chest a "more alien" look.

+Composition

+And in the Darkness, Hearts Aglow predominantly comprises a chamber pop, indie pop, and folk rock sound.